FSV Zwickau: Planitzer Sportclub

 Fußball-Club Planitz was established 27 April 1912 in a village of that name located south of Zwickau.
 On 28 August that year the team adopted the name Planitzer Sportclub and in 1918 was briefly known as Sportvereinigung Planitz, before again becoming SC on 2 February 1919.
 The club's first notable appearance was in the playoffs of the regional Mitteldeutschland (Central German) league in 1931 that saw them advance as far as the semi-finals.

 Under the Nazis, German football was reorganized in 1933 into sixteen top-flight divisions known as Gauligen.
-Planitz played in the Gauliga Sachsen where they struggled early on, but improved steadily until in the early 1940s they regularly duelled rivals Dresdner SC for the division title, taking the prize in 1942.
+Planitz played in the Gauliga Sachsen where they struggled early on, but improved steadily until, in the early 1940s, they regularly duelled rivals Dresdner SC for the division title, taking the prize in 1942.
 They advanced to the national level quarter finals where they were put out 2–3 by eventual vice-champions Vienna Wien.
 Through the late 1930s and early 1940s, Dresdner made several early round appearances in play for the Tschammerpokal, predecessor of today's DFB-Pokal (German Cup).

 Ostzone winners in divided Germany

-In the aftermath of World War II most German organizations, including sports and football clubs, were dissolved by the occupying Allied authorities.
+In the aftermath of World War II, most German organizations, including sports and football clubs, were dissolved by the occupying Allied authorities.
 In 1945, the club became part of Sportgruppe Planitz, an association made up of several area clubs.
-Football competition quickly resumed throughout the country and SG emerged as champions of the Soviet-controlled Ostzone (East Zone) through a 1:0 victory over SG Freiimfelde Halle on 4 July 1948 in Leipzig.
+Football competition quickly resumed throughout the country and SG emerged as champions of the Soviet-controlled Ostzone (East Zone) through a 1–0 victory over SG Freiimfelde Halle on 4 July 1948 in Leipzig.
 The club was scheduled to represent the eastern region of the country in the national playoffs in a preliminary round match versus 1.
 FC Nürnberg, but were denied permission to travel to Stuttgart to play the match as a result of early Cold War tensions between the Soviets and the Western Allies.
 Nürnberg went on to claim the national title in a playoff staged under the authority of the German Football Association (Deutscher Fußball Bund) and made up entirely of Westzonen (Western Zones) teams.
 The following year Planitz had a poor season and failed to qualify for the playoffs.

-In 1950 the club became part of BSG Aktivist Steinkohle Zwickau another postwar side which had been formed 14 June 1949.
-Sometime in 1951 part of this club broke away to become BSG Fortschritt Planitz which would in 1990 re-adopt the name SV Planitz.
+In 1950, the club became part of BSG Aktivist Steinkohle Zwickau, another postwar side which had been formed 14 June 1949.
+Sometime in 1951, part of this club broke away to become BSG Fortschritt Planitz which would in 1990 re-adopt the name SV Planitz.
 The remainder of Aktivist Steinkohle Zwickau was re-christened BSG Aktivist Karl-Marx Zwickau.

 BSG Aktivist Karl-Marx Zwickau

 This club also claimed the 1948 Ostzone champions as part of its lineage.
 They slipped to lower level local competition until re-appearing in the third tier 2.
 DDR-Liga, Staffel 4 in 1958.
-They captured that division in 1962 were promoted to the DDR-Liga, Staffel Süd (II).
-After a string of undistinguished campaigns, they became part of BSG Motor Zwickau in 1968 which was renamed BSG Sachsenring Zwickau on 1 May that year.
+They won that division in 1962 were promoted to the DDR-Liga, Staffel Süd (II).
+After several undistinguished campaigns, they became part of BSG Motor Zwickau in 1968 which was renamed BSG Sachsenring Zwickau on 1 May that year.